-We spice up this mole beyond the mild ancho pepper with a bit of crushed red pepper.
-If you prefer keeping it mild, just remove the red pepper flakes.
-It’ll have a very mild hint of heat.
+We spice up this mole beyond the mild ancho pepper, adding a bitย of crushed red pepper.
+If you prefer keeping it mild, just remove those red pepper flakes from the ingredient list.
+It’ll have a very mild hint of heat, a more light simmer than a fire, without it.

 Like this recipe?
 You’ll love these too: